+- a.
+Payment.
 The Commonwealth shall put forth reasonable efforts to make payment by the required payment date.
 Payment should not be construed as acceptance of the service performed.
-The Commonwealth may conduct further inspection after payment, but within a reasonable time after performance, and reject the service if such post payment inspection discloses a defect or a failure to meet specifications.
-The Grantee agrees that the Commonwealth may set off the amount of any state tax liability or other obligation of the Grantee or its subsidiaries to the Commonwealth against any payments due the Grantee under any Agreement with the Commonwealth.
+The Commonwealth may conduct further inspection after payment, but within a reasonable time after performance, and reject the service if such post payment inspection discloses a defect or a failure to meet specifications. - b.
+Offset (10/1/23 Grant Version).
+The Commonwealth may set off the amount of any state tax liability or other obligation of the Grantee, or its subsidiaries, owed to the Commonwealth against any payments due the Grantee under any contract between the Commonwealth and Grantee. - c.
+Automated Clearing House (ACH) Payments (10/1/23 Grant Version). - i.
+Payment Method.
+The Commonwealth shall make payments to the Grantee through the Automated Clearing House (ACH).
+Within 10 days of the grant award, the Grantee must submit or must have submitted its ACH information within its user profile in the Commonwealth's Master Database.
+The Grantee may enroll to receive remittance information via electronic addenda and email (e-Remittance).
+ACH and e-Remittance information is available at the following: